paperboygold/what-happens-when/README.rst

 enter?"

 Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.

-This is a collaborative process, so dig in and try to help out!
-There are tons of details missing, just waiting for you to add them!
-So send us a pull request, please!
+In this particular version we aim to capture the security aspects of the process.

 This is all licensed under the terms of the `Creative Commons Zero`_ license.

-Read this in `简体中文`_ (simplified Chinese), `日本語`_ (Japanese), `한국어`_
-(Korean) and `Spanish`_.
-NOTE: these have not been reviewed by the alex/what-happens-when maintainers.

 Table of Contents
 ====================